IPhone 3G: Design

-The iPhone 3G's back featured a redesigned polycarbonate plastic housing, replacing the aluminum back of the first generation.
+The iPhone 3G's back featured a redesigned plastic housing, replacing the aluminum back of the first generation.
+The housing is made of clear polycarbonate painted either black or white on the inside.
 Buttons were changed from plastic to metal, and the edges of the phone were tapered, providing a better grip.
 The iPhone 3G introduced the first official color options for the outer casing, with the 16 GB version available in black and white.

 The dimensions of the iPhone 3G were marginally larger than those of the original iPhone.
 It was 116 mm high, 62 mm wide, and 12 mm deep, compared to its predecessor, which was 110 mm high, 61 mm wide, and 12 mm deep.

 The iPhone 3G sported a 3.5 in capacitive touchscreen with a 480×320 (HVGA) resolution at 163 ppi.
 The scratch-resistant glass sits on top of the display.
 Just like the original iPhone, the touchscreen was designed for a bare finger, or multiple fingers for multi-touch sensing.

 The device featured the same sensors as its predecessor.
 The proximity sensor (which deactivates the display during calls when the face is near) was repositioned to save battery power and to prevent inadvertent inputs from the user's face and ears.
 An ambient light sensor was included to adjust the display brightness for different lighting conditions, which helps save battery power.
 A 3-axis accelerometer was included to sense the orientation of the phone and change the screen accordingly, allowing the user to easily switch between portrait and landscape mode.